Home Depot's Co-Founder Ken Langone: Trump Has ‘Guts,’ Could Go Down as One of Our Best Presidents | John Hawkins' Right Wing News

 - Comment Now 0

-It’s always pleasantly surprising to hear a company’s founder say good things about Trump, given how many businesses are trying their hardest to get away from him and and family.
+It’s always pleasantly surprising to hear a company’s founder say good things about Trump, given how many businesses are trying their hardest to get away from him and his family.

 Home Depot Co-Founder Ken Langone told CNBC that he thought Trump has a chance to go down in history as one of America’s best Presidents, an opinion that isn’t exactly popular in American politics today.